Wetsuit Maintenance and Preventing Wetsuit Rash

 Basics of Neoprene

-All wetsuits are made from Neoprene; of which there are several brands.
-All neoprene is a petroleum based foam.
-This is import to know because most detergents and soaps have degreasers in them that will break down the neoprene and the glue that bonds them together.
+All wetsuits are made from Neoprene, which is a petroleum based foam.
+This is import to know because most detergents and soaps have degreasers in them that will break down the neoprene and the glue that bonds them together, which means you absolutely cannot machine wash them or use traditional soap.
 We recommend using a preferred wetsuit cleaner such as Revivex to clean your suit without risk of damage.

 Cleaning and Drying

 Always clean and dry your suit after each use to maximize the longevity.
-Additionally, by not cleaning your wetsuit properly you put yourself at risk of getting wetsuit rash.
-Wetsuit rash usually occurs on multi-day dive trips.
+Additionally, by not cleaning your wetsuit properly, you put yourself at risk of getting wetsuit rash (especially on multi-day dive trips).
 It is a result of bacteria multiplying in a wet environment as a result of sweat, dead skin cells, and other accumulations in a wetsuit.

-If you already have wetsuit rash the best thing to do is keep the area dry and clean.
+If you already have wetsuit rash, the best thing to do is keep the area dry and clean.
 Use white vinegar to keep the area clean.
-Additionally, you should use some type of triple antibiotic to prevent infection.
+Additionally, you should use some type of triple antibiotic like neosporin to prevent infection.
 Continue to monitor the area and seek medical attention if it continues to get worse.

 Fixing Damage

 Neoprene can be fragile.
 If you nick or tear Neoprene, it is important to repair it right away.
 This will prevent it from becoming a bigger hole and possibly ruining your suit.
 When repairing your suit, begin by making sure the Neoprene is dry.
-If the hole is large or the tear is long, be sure to put a piece of wax paper under the hole to ensure the glue does not drip through.
-You can potentially glue one side of your suit to the other.
-We recommend using the Aquaseal+NEO; this glue drys soft, is very strong, and will not take away the flexibility of your wetsuit.
+If the hole is large or the tear is long, be sure to put a piece of wax paper under the hole to ensure the glue does not drip through or else you might accidentally glue one side of your suit to the other.
+We recommend using the Aquaseal+NEO; this glue dries soft, is very strong, and will not take away the flexibility of your wetsuit.